Thoroughly Modern Millie (soundtrack): Critical reception

 Cash Box described the album as "a potpourri of new songs and old favorites", praising its "bouncy, rollicking quality" and predicting it would be a commercial success.
-The review highlighted André Previn's arrangements and the contributions of Cahn and Van Heusen.
 Variety focused on the performances of Julie Andrews and Carol Channing, calling the soundtrack "the best part of the production".
-The review noted Andrews' renditions of standards like "Poor Butterfly" and "Jimmy," as well as Channing's performances in "Jazz Baby" and "Do It Again".

 Billboard emphasized the album's nostalgic appeal, calling it a return to the "wild, thrilling days of the 1920s".
 The review suggested that the high-energy performances would drive sales.

-AllMusic, in a retrospective review by William Ruhlmann, offered a more critical perspective.
-While praising Andrews' and Channing's performances, Ruhlmann noted that the album was "heavily padded" with repetitions and medleys.
-He also pointed out the absence of Elmer Bernstein's Academy Award-winning score, which was not included on the soundtrack.
+In a retrospective review, William Ruhlmann of AllMusic offered a more critical perspective.
+While praising Andrews' and Channing's performances, he noted that the album was "heavily padded" with repetitions and medleys.
+He also pointed out the absence of Elmer Bernstein's Academy Award-winning score.

 Allen Evans of NME praised the album, calling it a strong follow-up to Andrews' previous hits like The Sound of Music and My Fair Lady.
 He highlighted the mix of nostalgic 1920s tunes ("Baby Face", "Poor Butterfly") and new songs ("Thoroughly Modern Millie", "Jimmy"), predicting they'd be popular.
 He also applauded Carol Channing's performances ("Jazz Baby", "Do It Again") and the orchestral arrangements by André Previn and Elmer Bernstein.

 David Barbour of Cast Album Reviews dismissed the soundtrack as a "bizarre camp exercise" spoofing the 1920s with little coherence.
-He criticized its disjointed structure—more a "mishmash of old and new numbers" than a proper musical—and noted the album's padding with excessive instrumentals like the overture and exit music.
+He criticized its disjointed structure (more a "mishmash of old and new numbers" than a proper musical) and noted the album's padding with excessive instrumentals like the overture and exit music.
 While he admitted the title track was "catchy" and praised Jay Thompson's ballad "Jimmy", Barbour lambasted Carol Channing's over-the-top "Jazz Baby" ("studied by drag queens," he quipped) and Julie Andrews' inexplicable "Jewish Wedding Song" ("beyond description").